sjames40/Aseq_DIP/README.md

 Download the [AAPM](https://www.aapm.org/grandchallenge/lowdosect/) dataset.

 ### For image restoration:
-Setup the [DPS](https://github.com/DPS2022/diffusion-posterior-sampling) code needs to be setup for the pre-trained models and the forward models.
+Setup the [DPS](https://github.com/DPS2022/diffusion-posterior-sampling) code for the pre-trained models and the forward models.